top of page

 • Climate change

 These large-scale changes affect entire ecosystems, not just individual species.
+The interconnectedness of these factors creates a challenging environment for birds to thrive.

 🐦 Invasive Species: A Major Pressure on Native Birds

 Introduced species like the European starling and house sparrow have had a major impact on native bird populations.
+These birds:

 • Compete aggressively for nesting cavities